Buwoo/IS4302-Ticketmaster/README.md

 - customer A
 - customer B

-note: the way we designed it, each Ticket, TicketMaster, and TicketMasterplace is for 1 concert
+note: the way we designed it, each Ticket, TicketMaster, and TicketMasterplace is for 1 event

-1. **Create 2 Ticket contracts of different categories** using event organiser 1, initialise:
+**1. Create 2 Ticket contracts of different categories**

+using event organiser 1, initialise:
 Ticket 1: (Taylor Swift 5 Dec, TS0512, 1, 1, 80, 10)
 for one of the categories, set totalSupply to 1 for demonstration of what happens if there are no more tickets for sale